ryan95f/yamlator/docs/schema_components.md

 # Schema components

-Below are the various components that can be used to construct a schema in Yamler that can be used to validate a YAML file.
+Below are the various components that can be used to construct a schema with Yamlator.
+These constructs must be placed into a `.ys` file.

 ## Schema

-A schema block defines the entry point for the validation schema.
+A schema block defines the entry point that will be used during the validation process.
 Within the block a list of rules can be defined to indicate the root keys of a YAML file.
 For example, given the following YAML data:

 ```yaml
 message: Hello World